-One of several enigmas about this poem is that it remained unpublished for over 30 years after it was written.
+One of several enigmas about this poem is that it remained unpublished for over 30 years after it was written (and even then, it was quickly repressed).
 It’s difficult to say if it was written for publication of any kind.

-Most scholars (though not all) are determined that it circulated in some way.
-The evidence of this, however, is thin at best.
+Most scholars of early-modern studies are determined that it circulated in some way.
+The evidence, however, is thin at best.